 The texture of raw materials is frequently changed during processing.
-Textural changes are caused by a wide variety of effects, including water loss, protein denaturation which may result in loss of water-holding capacity or coagulation, hydrolysis and solubilisation of proteins.
-In plant tissues, cell disruption leads to loss of turgor pressure and softening of the tissue, while gelatinisation of starch, hydrolysis of pectin and solubilisation of hemicelluloses also cause softening of the tissues.
+Textural changes are caused by a wide variety of effects, including water loss, protein denaturation which may result in loss of water-holding capacity or coagulation, hydrolysis, and solubilization of proteins.
+In plant tissues, cell disruption leads to loss of turgor pressure and softening of the tissue, while gelatinization of starch, hydrolysis of pectin, and solubilization of hemicelluloses also cause softening of the tissues.

-The raw material must be robust enough to withstand the mechanical stresses during preparation, for example abrasion during cleaning of fruit and vegetables.
+The raw material must be robust enough to withstand the mechanical stresses during preparation, for example, abrasion during cleaning of fruit and vegetables.

 Peas and beans must be able to withstand mechanical podding.
 Raw materials must be chosen so that the texture of the processed product is correct, such as canned fruits and vegetables in which raw materials must be able to withstand heat processing without being too hard or coarse for consumption.

-Texture is dependent on the variety as well as the maturity of the raw material and may be assessed by sensory panels or commercial instruments.
-One widely recognised instrument is the tenderometer used to assess the firmness of peas.
+Texture is dependent on the variety as well as the maturity of the raw material, and may be assessed by sensory panels or commercial instruments.
+One widely recognized instrument is the tenderometer used to assess the firmness of peas.
 The crop would be tested daily and harvested at the optimum tenderometer reading.
 In common with other raw materials, peas at different maturities can be used for different purposes, so that peas for freezing would be harvested at a lower tenderometer reading than peas for canning.

-1.2.1.4 Flavour
+1.2.1.4 Flavor

-Flavour is a rather subjective property which is difficult to quantify.
-Again, flavours are altered during processing and, following severe processing, the main flavours may be derived from additives.
-Hence, the lack of strong flavours may be the most important requirement.
-In fact, raw material flavour is often not a major determinant as long as the material imparts only those flavours which are characteristic of the food.
+Flavor is a rather subjective property which is difficult to quantify.
+Flavor quality of horticultural products is influenced by genotype and a range of pre- and postharvest factors [4].
+Optimizing maturity/ripeness stage in relation to flavor at the time of processing is a key issue.
+Again, flavors are altered during processing, and following severe processing, the main flavors may be derived from additives.
+Hence, the lack of strong flavors may be the most important requirement.
+In fact, raw material flavor is often not a major determinant as long as the material imparts only those flavors which are characteristic of the food.
 Other properties may predominate.
-Flavour is normally assessed by human tasters, although sometimes flavour can be linked to some analytical test, such as sugar/acid levels in fruits.
+Flavor is normally assessed by human tasters, although sometimes flavor can be linked to some analytical test, such as sugar/acid levels in fruits.